sebastian-ch/experience-builder-devops-example/README.md

 ON LINE 81 you will have to change your clientID and app number that's found in server/public/apps

+use the gitignore if you want to deploy from your dev setup

 ## How it works